RCP and the communist logo (800 x 800 px) (5)

 Capitalism today: Debt, inequality, and trade wars

+Trade wars between the US, China, and the EU are back on the agenda, as shrinking markets send globalisation into reverse.
 The combined impact of the war, the pandemic, and inflation, on top of decades of imperialist exploitation, has left the world’s poorest nations buried in debt.
-Trade wars between China and the US/EU are back on the agenda, as shrinking markets send globalisation into reverse.
 All the while, the rich are getting richer and the poor are getting poorer.
-This is preparing the ground for revolutionary explosions in one country after another.
+This is sowing the seeds for revolutionary explosions in one country after another.

-In this session, Niklas Svensson, member of the International Secretariat of the RCI, will introduce a session on the state of world capitalism today, and the revolutionary implications that flow from it.
+In this session, Niklas Albin Svensson, member of the International Secretariat of the RCI, will provide the global economic perspectives for capitalism, and the revolutionary implications that flow from this.

 Speaker: Niklas Svensson